rjdoubleu/gruyere/README.md

 - (Completed) CLI suuport for CTF environment
 - (Completed) HTTP Threading for multiple connections
-- (Coming Soon) Create SQL backend to replace the current dictionary database
+- (Backlogged) Create SQL backend to replace the current dictionary database
-- Encrypt password storage using SHA-256
+- (Backlogged) Encrypt password storage using SHA-256

 ## Whats's New?
 In this version I added HTTP threading as to reliably allow multiple connections to the webpage.